Why Chinese players are so good at table tennis? Are there any secrets to that?

 Statistically, there is 1 ping pong table for every 7 Chinese people.
 So there are a lot of tables if you can do the calculation yourself.

 Every 7 Chinese, there are 1 table!

 They also have so many good players in table tennis.
-Many of them just play for another countries.
+Many of them just play for another country.
 At least 44 table tennis players in Rio were Chinese-born, with only 6 of them playing for China.

-They have a huge government support for the sport in general.
+They have huge government support for the sport in general.
 China National Team has the biggest training center in the world.